About Spiderman SE

 Weather

-Similarly, if it is very windy we are not able to spray outdoors as we cannot control where the spray may land.
+Similarly, if it is very windy, we are not able to spray outdoors as we cannot control where the spray may land.

 All treatments break down quicker in the sun than in the shade.
-However, since most insects hide and build their nests in shaded areas, you will still get many months protection from our treatments.
+However, since most insects hide and build their nests in shaded areas, you will still get many months of protection from our treatments.

 Maintenance

-Generally, we recommend treatment every 6-12 months.
+Generally, we recommend a GIT every 6-12 months.
 However, if the property has not been treated previously or there is a large, widespread or heavy infestation of one or more particular pests, we recommend maintenance treatments after a shorter period (i.e. quarterly), depending on the individual situation, environment and problem pest).

 Because our product is biodegradable, its strength will weaken over time.
 Our product will break down faster outside due to natural elements such as wind, rain, sun, dust, etc. Indoors, our product will break down first in areas such as the kitchen and bathroom, as steam, moisture, and detergents increase the speed of biodegradation.

+There are many environmental factors out of our control that can make the effectiveness of our treatments vary.
 Because the severity of weather conditions varies from year to year, the length of effectiveness of treatment may also vary slightly from one treatment to the next.
+Similarly, when we experience extended periods of warm, wet weather, insect-breeding conditions are ideal, supporting spider-breeding conditions.

 If you've adhered to the Preparation and After-Care instructions particular to the treatment provided (ie. Flea and Bed Bug Treatments have different preparation requirements to GITs), and checked out our Terms and Conditions, but you're still dealing with more pests than expected after our treatment, don't hesitate to reach out.